scigeek72/CarND_Behavioral_Cloning-/README.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ###Model Architecture and Training Strategy
+Initally, the original nvidia model learned the driving behavior poorly.
+The car ran only a very short distance before mmoving off the track or getting stuck at a point.
+At the time, quite naivel, I explored enhancing the model.
+Inspired by a post from a former Udacity student, I went ahead and made the following changes.
+Although, it didn't do the trick entirely.
+I had to downsample the overwhelming presence of 0 steering angle so that the angle distribution is more uniform across the range.
+This eventually did the trick.

+As far as using `elu` as activation, I refer to the paper *Fast and Accurate Deep Network learning by Exponential Linear Units (ELUs)* by Djork-Arne Clevert, Thomas Unterthiner and Sepp Hochireiter who introduced the ELUs and showed that it made the learning process faster with higher classification accuracies.
+I incorporated that into my model.

 ####1.
 An appropriate model arcthiecture has been employed